 I’m usually most attached to my most recent design.
-I’ve just created the Corona Park shawl, and I’m thrilled with that design, but I think when I look back at the collection, my favorite will be Manhattan Mist.
+I’ve just created the Corona Park shawl, and I’m thrilled with that design, but I think when I look back at the collection, my favourite will be Manhattan Mist.
 It’s the pattern that began this whole project so it will always be special.

 Inspire, design, make

 How important are your surroundings when you’re coming up with design ideas?